rainbowdashlabs/chojodev/docs/blog/posts/gradle_minecraft_basic_and_advanced.md

 }
 ```

-This leaves just one step to set up the paper version.
+This leaves just one step to set up the Paper version.

 ### Configuration

 To define the version we want to use, we need to add it to our dependencies.
-To do this we need to remove the old paper compileOnly dependency and replace it with the paperweight dependency.
+To do this we need to remove the old Paper compileOnly dependency and replace it with the paperweight dependency.

 ```java
 dependencies {